superfliege/pi-midi-velocity-curve-changer/README.md

 ## 4. Configuration

-Open the start-midi.sh and configure your settings:
+Open the start-midi.sh configure your settings:

 Minimum Startup Commmands, only adjust velocity:
 ```sh